• Skip to primary navigation

 • When blending the cereal in your food processor, leave a few chunks to give the bars even more texture.

-• Use a hot knife to cut these bars into pieces more easily (I simply run the blade under hot water).
+• Use a hot knife to cut these bars into pieces more easily (I simply run the blade under hot water and then dry it).

 • Be sure to use natural, smooth, unsweetened peanut butter or other nut butter for this recipe (the bars will be too sweet if you use sweetened peanut butter).

-• How to make these bars paleo: use a paleo friendly cereal (like Lovebird) and another nut or seed butter such as cashew butter or sunflower seed butter.
+• To make these bars paleo: use a paleo friendly cereal and another nut or seed butter such as cashew butter or sunflower seed butter.

 • To make these bars vegan: be sure to use vegan chocolate and maple syrup instead of peanut butter.